bastbnl/ds213j-optware-bootstrap/README.md

 Introduction
 ------------

 Actually there's no xsh bootstrap for the ds213j (Marvell Armada 370 ARMv7l) although the existing Marvell Kirkwood mv6281 binaries are compatible (http://ipkg.nslu2-linux.org/feeds/optware/cs08q1armel/).
 So this is a small guide to setup manually the optware environment (ipkg, PATH and init scripts).
+You should be able to login as root on your Synology.

 Create optware root directory
 ------------